News reports on RAAC in schools and public buildings

 - improve the quality of school education provided

 - raise standards of education

-In order to provide best value for money, the Education & Children’s Services Directorate must ensure that the number of pupil places is matched as efficiently as possible to the numbers of pupils living in each catchment area.
+In order to provide the best value for money, the Education & Children’s Services Directorate must ensure that the number of pupil places is matched as efficiently as possible to the number of pupils living in each catchment area.
 In doing this, the Directorate must take account of changing demographic patterns leading to falling and rising school rolls in different parts of Fife.
 They also need to look at planned housing development and other factors which might impact on the need for school places.

 In Fife, we manage our school estate using a school catchment system.
 Each address in Fife has a non-denominational primary or secondary school and a denominational (Roman Catholic) primary or secondary school.
 To check your catchment area schools, click here.